ant478/ant478/README.md

 Hi, my name is Gena Rusetski.
-I am 30 years old, married, no kids, currently located in Larnaca, Cyprus.
+I am 31 years old, divorced, no kids, currently located in Larnaca, Cyprus.
 I've been in commercial development for more than 8 years, and the last 7 of them as a frontend developer.
 During this time I have gained a rich and varied experience, but my biggest interest is developing advanced and quality web applications.
 I love my job, I am pretty good at it, and I love to perform it well.
 Also, I regularly spend time learning and practicing new tools and ideas.

 My projects: